kedro-org/kedro/docs/source/11_tools_integration/02_ipython.md

 ### Run the pipeline

-If you wish to run the whole 'master' pipeline within a notebook cell, you can do so by instantiating a `Session`:
+If you wish to run the whole main pipeline within a notebook cell, you can do so by instantiating a `Session`:

 ```python
 from kedro.framework.session import KedroSession